 The Bank believes that its success is the result of the combined efforts of each of its employees.
-The Bank has always viewed human resource development as a priority, recognising the important contribution it makes both to building the culture of the Bank and promoting efficiencies which enable it to achieve its business goals.
-Strategic talent development is the guiding principle of the Bank's strategy which encompasses, but is not limited to: upskilling, retention and future workforce development.
-The Bank is strongly committed to national human resource development.
+The Bank has always viewed talent development as a priority, recognizing the important contribution it makes both to building the culture of the Bank and promoting efficiencies which enable it to achieve its business goals.
+Strategic talent development is the guiding principle of the Bank's strategy which encompasses, but is not limited to: upskilling, retention and future workforce development The Bank is strongly committed to national talent development.
 The Bank has envisioned a Qatari Development Strategy that will build a strong and quality Qatari labour force and develop future leaders for the Qatari banking industry.
-Every year, the Bank participates in the Qatar Career Fair to support the Qatar National Vision 2030 and recognises education and knowledge as a key source of development.
-The Bank seeks to ensure that it achieves its Qatarisation ratio, which is the Government's public policy initiative, by a sufficient margin.
-In addition, the Bank makes special efforts by way of scholarships and individual career plans, amongst other initiatives, to encourage the professional development of locals in its employment.
+Every year, the Bank participates in Career Fairs to support the Qatar National Vision 2030 and recognises education and knowledge as a key source of development.
+The Bank makes special efforts by way of scholarships and career plans, amongst other initiatives, to encourage the professional development of locals in its employment.
 By investing in the development of its human resources, the Bank aims to improve productivity, risk mitigation and employee engagement and to continue to build upon the success of the nationalisation initiatives.